steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

 ![](../images/pytorch-and-coreml/app-store.png)
 <figcaption><a title="App Store" href="https://itunes.apple.com/us/app/movement-watch-tracker/id1329445157">Movement - Watch Tracker</a> introducing itself in the App Store.</figcaption>

-In the app, watch owners periodically add measurements by tapping the screen when their watch shows a certain time.
+In the app, watch owners add measurements by tapping the screen when their watch shows a certain time.
 Over time these measurements tell the story of how each watch is performing.

 > ##### Mechanical Watch Rabbit Hole
 > If you don’t own a mechanical watch, you may be thinking: what’s the point?
 The point of the app?
 No, the point of mechanical watches!
 My $40 Swatch is perfectly accurate.
 So is my iPhone, for that matter.
 I see, you’re one of *those*.
 Bear with me.
 Just know that mechanical watches gain or lose a few seconds every day – if they’re good.
 Bad ones stray by a few *minutes*.
 Good or bad, they stop running if you don’t wind them.
 Either way you need to reset them often.
 And you need to service them.
 If they come anywhere near a magnet, they start running wild until an expert waves a special machine around them while muttering a few incantations.
 >
 > True watch lovers obsess about caring for their watches, and measuring their accuracy is an importart part of the ritual.
 How else would you know yours is the best?
 Or if it needs service?
 It also helps in the rare case you might want to – you know – tell what time it is.

-The main feature of the app is a little chart, with points plotting how your watch has deviated from current time, and trendlines estimating how your watch is performing.
+The main feature of the app is a little chart, with points plotting how your watch has deviated from current time, and trendlines estimating how your watch is doing.

 ![](../images/pytorch-and-coreml/charts.png)
 <figcaption>Watch charts and trendlines in the app.</figcaption>

 Computing a trendline given some points is easy.
 Use a <a title="Wikipedia" href="https://en.wikipedia.org/wiki/Linear_regression">linear regression</a>.

-However, mechanical watches – especially ones that are not running very well – need to be reset to the current time every few days.
-And if you neglect a watch for a day or two, it runs out of juice, so you have to reset it.
+However, mechanical watches need to be reset to the current time often.
+Maybe they drift too far from current time, or maybe you neglect a watch for a day or two, it runs out of juice, and stops.
 These events create a “break” in the trendline.
 For example:

 ![](../images/pytorch-and-coreml/trendlines.png)
 <figcaption>Two clearly separate runs: each gets a trendline.</figcaption>

 I didn’t wear that watch for a couple of days.
-When I picked it up again, I started over from zero.
+When I picked it up again, I had to start over from zero.

 I wanted the app to show separate trendlines for each of these runs, but I didn’t want my users to have to do extra work.
 I would automatically figure out where to split the trendlines.
 How hard could it&nbsp;be?

 ![](../images/pytorch-and-coreml/failures.png)
 <figcaption>Turns out, pretty hard.</figcaption>

 My plan was to Google my way out the problem, as one does.
-I quickly found the right keywords: <a title="Wikipedia" href="https://en.wikipedia.org/wiki/Segmented_regression">segmented regression</a>, and [piecewise linear regression](https://onlinecourses.science.psu.edu/stat501/node/310).
+I soon found the right keywords: <a title="Wikipedia" href="https://en.wikipedia.org/wiki/Segmented_regression">segmented regression</a>, and [piecewise linear regression](https://onlinecourses.science.psu.edu/stat501/node/310).
 Then I found one person who [solved this exact problem using basic math](https://www.datadoghq.com/blog/engineering/piecewise-regression/).
 Jackpot!

 Or not.
-That approach is – to put it bluntly – blunt.
-It tries to split the trendline at every possible point and then decides which splits to keep based on how much they affect the mean squared error.
+That approach tries to split the trendline at every possible point and then decides which splits to keep based on how much they improve the mean squared error.
 Worth a shot, I guess.

-Turns out this solution is very sensitive to the parameters you pick, like how much increase in error is acceptable.
+Turns out this solution is very sensitive to the parameters you pick, like how much lower the error needs to be for a split to be considered worth keeping.
 So I built a UI to help me tweak the parameters.
 You can [see what it looks like here](/pytorch-and-coreml-test-ui/).

 ![](../images/pytorch-and-coreml/test-ui.png)
 <figcaption><a href="/pytorch-and-coreml-test-ui/">The UI</a> I used to create and visualize examples, with hot reload for paramater tuning.</figcaption>